Biddulph: Main sights

 Within the valley created by the ridges of Mow Cop and Biddulph Moor, the main sights of note include: ancient burial mounds; evidence of the English Civil War; the bubonic plague; the site of the former Black Bull Colliery; tombs of possible Crusader knights; an Iron Age fort; and the site of a meeting of the Methodist movement with the Wesleys.

 A dominant feature on hills above the village is Mow Cop Castle, which is a folly built in the 1750s to look like a medieval fortress and round tower.

-Biddulph is also home to Biddulph Grange, a house and landscaped gardens owned by the National Trust.
+Biddulph Grange is a house and landscaped gardens owned by the National Trust.
 Adjacent to and part of the original estate is Biddulph Grange Country Park.

 Biddulph Town Hall was completed in 1965.

 Transport

 Roads

 Biddulph lies on the A527, which links it to Congleton in the north and Stoke-on-Trent in the south.

 Buses

 Two bus companies operate local routes: